raspberrypilearning/lego-robot-face/en/step_6.md

 --- task ---

-Connect up your large LEGO motor to port C, ready to control the eyebrows.
+Connect up your large LEGO Technic motor to port C, ready to control the eyebrows.

 ![Image showing large LEGO motor connected to port C on buildHAT](images/build_19.jpg)